BiFrust/bifrust.github.io/_docs/02-installation.md

 1. Run the setup file
 2. Select the location to install BiFrust App
 3. Run the app
+4. Login and start connecting your storage devices and accounts.

 ![loginPromptApp]({{ "/assets/images/loginPromptApp.png" | relative_url }})